Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 ![sample](pictures/AzureDevOpsPushExtensionVersionSample.PNG)

 ### v4.4.0 - November, 21 2022
-* Support Import mode option for KVSet profile.
+* Added Import mode option support for KVSet profile.
-* Support strict for KVSet profile.
+* Added Strict support for KVSet profile.
+With the added support of Strict for KVSet profile, when Strict is set to true any key-values in the store that are not included in the configuration file will be deleted.

 ### v3.4.0 - October, 19 2022
 * Added ImportMode and Dry run options.
 Import Mode option is only supported for Default profile.